FlexMeasures/flexmeasures/documentation/dev/data.rst

 Check out it's ``--help`` content to learn more.
 You can set which assets and which time window you want to forecast.
 Of course, making forecasts takes a while for a larger dataset.
 You can also simply queue a job with this command (and run a worker to process the :ref:`redis-queue`).

-Just to note, there are also commands to get rid of data, such as:
+Just to note, there are also commands to get rid of data.
+Check:

 .. code-block:: bash

-   flexmeasures delete structure
-   flexmeasures delete measurements
-   flexmeasures delete forecasts
+   flexmeasures delete --help

 Check out the :ref:`cli` documentation for more details.